KingOfzeRingz/rtsh-native-app/README.md

-# askLio - Native macOS Meeting Assistant
+# askLio - Native macOS Negotiation Meeting Assistant

 **askLio** is a native macOS application designed to provide real-time AI insights during your meetings.
 By intelligently capturing both your microphone and system audio, it transcribes the conversation and delivers context-aware suggestions, warnings, and summaries directly to your screen.